 Our UGG brand has experienced strong growth over the past two years, with net wholesale sales of UGG products having increased from \$19,185,000 in 2001 to \$34,561,000 in 2003, representing a compound annual growth rate of 34.2%.
 UGG may be a fashion item that could go out of style at any time.
-UGG represents a significant portion of our business, and if UGG sales fail to increase in the future our overall financial performance likely will not continue its current pace of growth.
+UGG represents a significant portion of our business, and if UGG sales were to decline or to fail to increase in the future, our overall financial performance would be adversely affected.